-Why is part of Lakeway on septic and the rest of Lakeway is connected to a public sewer system?
+Why is part of Lakeway on septic while the rest of Lakeway is connected to a public sewer system?

 Lakeway was founded in 1962 with the construction of the Lakeway Inn and Marina.
 Between April 1962 and April 1971, the first 17 residential sections of Lakeway were built – the area now delineated by the “Old Lakeway” signs.
 It wasn’t until 1972 that Lakeway MUD (LMUD) was formed.
 At the time, LMUD passed a bond issue that included the installation of a sewer system to all Lakeway homes within the LMUD Certificate of Convenience and Necessity (CCN), but the homeowners in this Old Lakeway area chose to opt out since they had just installed their septic systems – which even today remain regulated by TCEQ and enforced by LCRA.
 LMUD has since serviced this area with potable (clean drinking) water and only a few wastewater customers.

 What does an “Out of District” customer mean?

 All customers in the Old Lakeway area are considered LMUD’s “Out of District” customers – other residents are “In District” customers.
 This simply means that In District customers pay us tax; Out of District customers do not.
 As such, In District and Out of District customers pay different wastewater rates.
 The installation of the public sewer system will not change this status.
 (Click here for maps of our Service Area)

 Why is LMUD installing the public sewer system now?